entropicalabs/openqaoa-website/docs/error-mitigation/spam-twirling.md

 # SPAM Twirling

-State Preparation and Measurement (SPAM) Twirling is a simple error mitigation technique used to remove any preferred direction due to readout noise.
+State Preparation and Measurement (SPAM) Twirling is a simple error mitigation technique used to remove any bias due to readout noise.
 It works by diagonalizing the noise associated with measurements by randomly flipping qubits via X gates right before the measurement and flipping the corresponding measured bit classically.
 A calibration factor from the diagonal noise channel is obtained by measuring quantum circuits initialized in the zero states.
 As a result, the expectation values of the circuit in the presence of readout noise is much closer to the noise-free one.

 !!! info "For the curious"